OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/02-multiple-leds.md

 ```

-#### Arrays of Objects
+#### Lists of Objects

-The second `for loop` in the program is used to populate the `gpioObjects` array with objects of the `OnionGpio` class with direction set to output.
-The loop will run for each of the elements in the `gpioPins` array, creating an object for each physical LED we're using.
+The second `for loop` in the program is used to populate the `gpioObjects` list with objects of the `OnionGpio` class with direction set to output.
+The loop will run for each of the elements in the `gpioPins` list, creating an object for each physical LED we're using.

-By the end of the for loop, the `gpioObjects` array will contain six GPIO class objects, each set up to output signal to one of the GPIOs listed in the `gpioPins` array.
+By the end of the for loop, the `gpioObjects` list contains six GPIO class objects, each set up to drive one of the GPIOs listed in the `gpioPins` list.

-In our code, we use the for loop to interact with the array object by object, this is a pretty standard way of working with arrays.
-An array of Ojbects works very similarly to arrays of basic data types.
-By calling  `gpioObjects[n]`, you can interact directly with the Nth element of the array.
-Array operations work the same way with objects as well.
+In our code, we use the for loop to interact with the list object by object, this is a pretty standard way of working with lists.
+An list of Ojbects works very similarly to lists of basic data types.
+By calling  `gpioObjects[n]`, you can interact directly with the Nth element of the list.
+List operations work the same way with objects as well.

 #### For Loops Revisited

-The very last `for loop` in the program will use the GPIO objects to turn the LEDs on or off to create our animation.
-It will loop through all of GPIO class objects in the `gpioObjects` array and use them to set the associated GPIO to the value in the `ledValue` variable.
+The very last `for` loop in the program will use the GPIO objects to turn the LEDs on or off to create our animation.
+It will iterate through all of GPIO class objects in the `gpioObjects` list and use them to set the associated GPIO to the value in the `ledValue` variable.
 The first time through it will turn our LEDs on one by one: it will first set GPIO0 to `ledValue` (which was initialized to 1), and then GPIO1, then GPIO2, GPIO3, GPIO18, and finally, GPIO19.
 The half second delay was added so the animation is actually visible by the human eye.

 Similar to the previous experiment, the code that changes the LED states is in an infinite loop, so once the for loop is completed, the `ledValue` variable will be changed to hold the opposite value, and the for loop will be repeated, this time turning the LEDs off one by one.
 This cycle will continue, turning the LEDs on, and then off until the program is terminated.